edielam/TerminalEditor-CC/README.md

   - Built using React for a responsive and dynamic interface.
 - **Terminal Emulator**:
   - Embedded terminal emulator for executing commands directly within the application.
-  - Utilizes xterm.js for a rich terminal experience.
+  - Utilizes xterm.js for ui and a pty serving rust backend.
 - **P2P Network Layer**:
   - Implements a peer-to-peer network for collaborative coding and resource sharing.
   - Overcomes NAT traversal challenges for cross-country collaboration.